murffious/FullStackMastery-Resources/README.md

 3. want to be a self taught programmer
 4. got or getting a cs degree and want to learn about full stack web dvelpoemtn Been to 3 bootcamps.
 1. Paid Immersive FT 12 hours day for 3 months.
 2. udemy past bootcamp teacher made his own course 3. a University Supported Professional Coding Bootcamp.
 4. BOoks on holisitc full stack Web develoment:  5.
-1 year experince coding and want to make senior in at best 3 years and maximum 7 years.
+1 year experince coding and want to make senior in at best 3 years and maximum 7 years. like tech and want to make up to 78-170 accoridng to google

 Table of Contents
 =================